orbeon/orbeon-forms-doc/form-builder/formulas.md

 # Formulas

 ## Formulas and XPath

 Formulas in Orbeon Forms are expressed using *XPath*, a standard _expression language_ for XML.
 It does not allow you to _modify_ XML data, but it allows you to _query_ XML data and compute values.

+For those familiar with Microsoft Excel or other spreadsheet software, you can think of formulas with Orbeon Forms as what follows the "=" sign in a spreadsheet.
+It is similar to that, but with a slightly different syntax and set of rules.

 In general you don't need to know about XPath in Form Builder, with the exception of some properties in the Control Settings and Section Settings dialogs.
 XPath expressions are considered an advanced feature of Form Builder, which might require some programming knowledge.